zikzak-ai/kreuzberg/docs/user-guide/ocr-backends.md

 [PaddleOCR](https://github.com/PaddlePaddle/PaddleOCR) is an OCR toolkit developed by Baidu.
 It's particularly strong for Chinese and other Asian languages.

+!!! warning "Python Compatibility"

+    PaddleOCR is only available on Python 3.12 and below.
+PaddlePaddle does not support Python 3.13 and above.

 **Installation Requirements:**

 - Requires the `paddleocr` optional dependency